renzo-c/DRAFT_backend-general-setup/README.md

 # backend-general-setup
-This is a general setup to start a backend project

-It has been built considering the following packages:
+This is a general setup to start a backend project.
+It includes the following packages:

 - `Nodemon`: For automatic restart of server after a change
 - `Babel`: Transpiler for ES6